 - Qualitätswein mit prädikat.

-The German wine label provides the following information to the consumer:-
+German wine label provides the following information to the consumer:

 - The area of production.

 - The vineyard or group of vineyards.

 - The name and address of the shipper.

 - The name of the grape used in the making of wine.

 - In the case of prädikat wines, the style.